Sport Psychology – A Brief History

 It should be noted that a close look at the History of Sport Psychology shows very little interest in exercise psychology.

 All this changed between 1930 and 1960 when exercise and physical activity were formally added to the definition of sport psychology.
-Hence the more common modern description of ‘sport and exercise psychology’.
+Hence, the standard modern description of ‘sport and exercise psychology’.

-With the benefit of hindsight, I believe that this was the first collective error of the profession.
+With the benefit of hindsight, I believe this was the profession’s first collective error.
 I will explain by way of some examples.

 Exercise psychology is essentially (should be) a branch of health psychology.
 It’s all about using psychological methods to increase physical activity.
 The typical client of an exercise psychologist might be a sedentary adult.
 Someone who has failed to become active after seeing an exercise physiologist.

-Sport psychology has absolutely nothing to do with this kind of mental challenge.
+Sport psychology has little to do with this kind of mental challenge.
 Our clients are already physical very active, they are anything but sedentary.

 The Importance of The Right Labels

-Sport and performance psychology / psychologists are terms getting more use nowadays.
+Sport and performance psychology/psychologists are terms getting more use nowadays.
 But for me, this is just repeating.
-Sport is a type of performance so the word performance alone should be enough.
-That’s my opinion – what do you think?
+Sport is a type of performance, so the word performance alone should be enough.

 Q1: What do YOU believe should be the correct spelling if we all had to agree on JUST one and then stick with that moving forward?